JackBro/imm_engine/README.md

 **It is very difficult to use due to weak development scale and absence of visualization scene editor.**
 **Not recommended this engine for serious use.**

-In Development:
+Current State:
 ---------------
-The major goal of immature engine is making the game Dragon's Ingot.
+The development task is focusing on making the game Dragon's Ingot.
-Development task is focusing on this goal.
-Besides, all kinds of other things will not be considered.
-Just guarantee the able to compile the project correctly.
+Just guarantee the able to compile the engine demo correctly.

 Disadvantage List:
 ------------------